e3o-labs/ExSuite/PRIVACY_POLICY.md

 ### 3. Permissions Justification
 - **Storage**: Used to save your settings, routines, and activity history locally.
 - **Notifications & Alarms**: Used to provide timely reminders for your scheduled routines.
-- **Scripting & Host Permissions**: Required to extract settlement data from platforms (e.g., Baemin, Coupang) and to automate AI prompt entry for your convenience.
+- **Scripting & Host Permissions**: automate AI prompt entry for your convenience.

 ### 4. Continuous Control
 Users have full control over their data.
 You can clear all data by resetting the extension settings or by uninstalling the extension.